2021-22 HOUSING DATES & OPERATIONAL PLANS

 HOUSING CONTRACT DATES

 Contracts for UTSA owned and managed housing communities are now available to review and complete.
-Contracts will be accepted on a rolling basis while space is available, so the earlier you finalize your contract the better.
+Contracts will be accepted on a rolling basis even after the deadlines listed below, if space is still available.
+The earlier you finalize your contract, the better your chances are to get your preferred space and roommate.

 |Applicant Category||Signed Contract and Completed Housing Application||1st Round Room Assignments||2nd Round Room Assignments (if necessary)|